Reuse scenario

 As a cooperation of the Technical University Dresden and the University Würzburg, a digital online research tool, called 4D-Browser, was developed.
 The aim was to enrich a digital 3D city model of the city of Dresden, consisting of about 120 3D models, with currently 1.500 historical photographs and to add 3D models of buildings, which were destroyed or altered in their appearance.
 An added timeline demonstrates the urban architectural development of the city in four dimensions.
 In this context, several historical buildings were reconstructed in the form of 3D models based on historical photographs, texts, sketches etc. In contrast to common online databases of photographs, the 4D-Browser offers an innovative and interactive access to historical photographs, allowing users to search the photos through space and time.

-Figure 3: 4D browser with location-based photographs indicating the position of the photographers.
+4D browser with location-based photographs indicating the position of the photographers.

 Within the scenario, 4D city models of Dresden, Trento and Amsterdam will be enhanced and/or created in highly automated workflows on the base of historical imagery from Europeana and presented via the two data viewers.
 Thereby they provide both, a location-based cultural tourism information system and a search interface for city history assets.